LindaSt/BT-graph-creation/README.md

    - **Output**:
      - Up to three text files per WSI (depending on how many annotations there are in the xml).

-1. `create_hotspot_graphs.py`: retrieves only the elements within a certain area.
+1. `reduce-coord-to-hotspot.py`: retrieves only the elements within a certain area.
    - **Input**:
-     - `---xml-hotspots`: folder with the xml files of the hotspots
+     - `--hotspot-xmls`: folder with the xml files of the hotspots
      - `--coordinate-txt-files`: folder with the text files of the coordinates of the lymphocytes and tumor buds
      - `--output-folder`: folder where the output is saved to
-   - **Output**: Contains only the detected elements within the hotspot.
+   - **Output**: Contains only the detected elements within the selection.
-     - Folder with coordinate text files: three files per WSI (one for the hotspot, one for the lymphocytes, one for the tumor buds)
+     - Folder with coordinate text files: three files per WSI (one for the hotspots, one for the lymphocytes, one for the tumor buds)
      - Folder with xml files: one pre WSI, can be loaded in ASAP.
 Useful for quality control and manual correction of the annotations.